PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 This syntax made us put a colon `:` at the end of functions or if statements, as well as "indent" our code using a tab (putting 2 or 4 spaces in front of code).
 Now you know why.

-# Binary
 We also store information as 0s and 1s.
 How does that work?
-Our number system uses ten symbols, 0 to 9, but it could have used 7 symbols, 0 to 6!
+Our number system uses ten symbols, 0 to 9, but it could have used 7 symbols (0 to 6)!

-It turns out you can even count using only two symbols, 0 and 1!
-Once we can count using two symbols we can then store any symbol as a number in the computer.
-When I say symbol, I mean anything made of lines and ink that has been written down like "9" or "T" or "$".
-All that is left is to make a "system" of mapping numbers to specific symbols, in fact these very words are probably encoded using the Unicode standard (we'll get to that in a second.).
+It turns out you can count using only two symbols, 0 and 1.
+You can even count with only one symbol (1 = 1, 11 = 2, 111 = 3).

+Once we can count using binary (0s and 1s) we can then store any character or letter as a binar number.
+All that is left is to make a "system" of mapping numbers to specific symbols character and letters.
+For example the letter G is representined by the number 71.

-Lets learn how to count using only two symbols `0` and `1`.
+In fact these very words are probably encoded using the Unicode format.
+We'll get to that in a second.
+For now lets learn to count using only two symbols `0` and `1`.

+# Binary
 In the tens system (called "decimal") we can count as high as nine using the symbols we have.

 ```